ObscureMosquito/ModernSiriServerCore/README.md

 **Certificate Generation**

 You also need to generate certificates for this server, they must be placed in the keys/ directory, there are dummy files to show you the correct names.

+**Google STT Api**

+You will need to aquire a google speech to text api key and replace "YOUR_API_KEY" in "listener.py"

 **Installing API Keys**